-This is a combination oil, usually Sesame oil mixed with the Ashwagandha root.
-The oil is known to relieve anxiety and stress and is a great sleep aid.
-You can use the massage oil for an all over body massage, to relax aching muscles and relieve pain or simply to unwind after a hectic day.
+Ashwagandha Oil This is a combination of oil, usually Sesame oil mixed with the Ashwagandha root.
+Ashwagandha oil is known to relieve anxiety and stress and is a great sleep aid.
+You can use the massage oil for an all-over body massage, to relax aching muscles and relieve pain or simply to unwind after a hectic day.

 These are the three main oils used in Ayurveda made specifically for each body type.
 All 3 oils are a mix of a base oil, usually sesame or coconut for the Pitta type, and a variety of infused herbs.